Doctoral Dissertations & Master's Theses

 Notre Dame, IN 46556

-- The student uses the Word or LaTeX templates to format their work in accordance with the Formatting Guide.
+- We strongly recommend that students use the Word or LaTeX templates to format their work in accordance with the Formatting Guide.

-- The student submits a PDF of the dissertation or thesis by email to email@example.com.
+- Submit a review PDF of the dissertation or thesis by email to email@example.com.
 The submitted file is sorted into a review queue by date of submission.

 - The Graduate School editor reviews the PDF and adds comments to the file, addressing formatting compliance issues, anomalies in established formatting, and best practice recommendations for reading optimization and file accessibility.